 Nancy MacLean is an award-winning scholar of the twentieth-century U.S., whose most recent book, Democracy in Chains: The Deep History of the Radical Right’s Stealth Plan for America, has been described by Publishers Weekly as “a thoroughly researched and gripping narrative… [and] a feat of American intellectual and political history.”
 Booklist called it “perhaps the best explanation to date of the roots of the political divide that threatens to irrevocably alter American government.” http://bit.ly/2oJklds.
 A finalist for the National Book Award in Nonfiction, it won the Los Angeles Times Book Prize in Current Interest, the Lannan Foundation Cultural Freedom Award, and the Lillian Smith Book Award.

-An award-winning teacher and committed graduate student mentor, she offers courses on twentieth-century America, social movements, and public policy history.
-Professor MacLean now has a full roster of graduate advisees, so she will not be taking on any new doctoral students for the foreseeable future.
+An award-winning teacher and committed graduate student mentor, she offers courses on twentieth and twenty-first century America, social movements, and public policy history.